Royal tours of Canada

+Since 1786, members of the Canadian royal family have visited Canada, either as an official tour, a working tour, a vacation, or a period of military service.
+The first member to visit was the future King William IV in 1786.
+In 1939, King George VI became the first reigning monarch to tour the country.

+Purpose and organization

-Royal tours of Canada by the Canadian royal family have been taking place since 1786, and continue into the 21st century, either as an official tour, a working tour, a vacation, or a period of military service by a member of the royal family.
-Originally, official tours were events predominantly for Canadians to see and possibly meet members of their Canadian royal family, with the associated patriotic pomp and spectacle.
-However, nearing the end of the 20th century, such occasions took on the added dimension of a theme; for instance, the 2005 tour of Saskatchewan and Alberta by Queen Elizabeth II and Prince Philip, Duke of Edinburgh, was deemed to be a vehicle for the Queen and Canadians to honour "The Spirit of Nation Builders."
-The couple's tour in 2010 was themed "Honouring the Canadian Record of Service Past, Present and Future."
+Originally, official tours were events predominantly for Canadians to see and possibly meet members of their royal family, with the associated patriotic pomp and spectacle.
+However, nearing the end of the 20th century, such occasions took on the added dimension of a theme; for instance, the 2005 tour of Saskatchewan and Alberta by Queen Elizabeth II and Prince Philip, Duke of Edinburgh, was deemed to be a vehicle for the Queen and Canadians to honour "the spirit of nation builders" and the couple's tour in 2010 was themed "honouring the Canadian record of service—past, present, and future."

+Between 1951 and 2018, 24 members of the royal family toured the country; at least one per year from 1957 to 2018.
+Queen Elizabeth II undertook the most tours of any member of the royal family: 22 between 1951 and 2010, followed by her son, Charles, who conducted his first in 1970.

 Official royal tours have always been vested with civic importance, providing a regionalised country with a common thread of loyalty.

-The first member of the royal family to visit Canada was the future King William IV, who arrived on the country's east coast in 1786 while an officer in the Royal Navy.
-His niece, Queen Victoria, never came to Canada, but during her reign, her son, the future King Edward VII, made the first modern Canadian royal tour: partaking in official engagements, meeting politicians and the public, and reviewing troops.
-There had been many invitations since 1858 for the reigning monarch to tour Canada, but in 1939 King George VI was the first to do so.
-During that trip, the King's wife, Queen Elizabeth, initiated the tradition of the "royal walkabout", though her brother-in-law, the former King Edward VIII, had often met ordinary Canadian people in 1919; as he said: "Getting off the train to stretch my legs, I would start up conversations with farmers, section hands, miners, small town editors or newly arrived immigrants from Europe."
+The Saskatchewan Office of Visual Identity and Protocol states that, "royal visits lend the prestige of the royal family to worthy causes such as health care, education, the arts, the disabled, multicultural groups, and the volunteer sector.
+And they attract national and international attention to Saskatchewan's resources, industry, culture, and tourism."

 Royal tours can take more than a year to organize.
-The planning is coordinated by the Canadian Secretary to the King.
+The planning is coordinated by the Canadian secretary to the King.
 The regions to be visited are decided by a rotational formula.
-Modern tours have run with a theme; for instance the visit of Elizabeth II and the Duke of Edinburgh in 2010 was intended to highlight "the Canadian record of service—past, present and future"; themes are decided upon by the King's secretary together with the Minister of Canadian Heritage and the Office of the Prime Minister.
+Themes are decided upon by the King's secretary together with the minister of Canadian heritage and the Office of the Prime Minister.
+Traditionally, the coincidence of a royal tour and a federal election is avoided, so no incumbent politician can attempt to use the relevant member or members of the royal family to shore up support for him or herself.